 How Critical is UX to Your Android App Development Strategy

 #1.
 “52% of users say that a bad mobile experience discourages them to work with a brand.”

 Beauty is just a skin depth.
 So, this old saying doesn’t seem to have lost its significance in the realm of mobile app development.
-People love to see beautiful things, but start getting disenchanted with it, when it fails to fulfil their needs and expectations practically.
-The same goes with a mobile application.
+People love to see beautiful things, but start getting disenchanted with it, when it fails to fulfill their needs and expectations practically.
+The same goes for a mobile application.
 People use only 25% of the apps they have on their phone.
 The rest 75% remain in abeyance at all.